See, Play and Learn

 How is eating disorders diagnosed?

 Because eating disorders can be so serious, it is important to seek help if you or a loved one thinks that you might have a problem.
-To make a diagnosis, your health care provider
+Your health care provider may use many tools to make a diagnosis:

-- Will take a medical history and ask about your symptoms.
+- A medical history, which includes asking about your symptoms.
 It is important to be honest about your eating and exercise behaviors so your provider can help you.

-- May do blood or urine tests to rule out other possible causes of your symptoms
+- Blood or urine tests to rule out other possible causes of your symptoms

-- May do other tests to see whether you have any other health problems caused by the eating disorder.
+- Other tests to see whether you have any other health problems caused by the eating disorder.
 These can include kidney function tests and an electrocardiogram (EKG or ECG).